Kilo-Loco/SLaM/README.md

 Enter the name of your image:
 my-first-lambda-image
 ```

+> Run this command every time you need to package your updated Swift Lambda.

 Once the export if finished, you can find the zipped Docker image at `pathToThisRepo/.build/lambda/[PROJECT_NAME]/lambda.zip`